Ice hockey in Delaware: History

-As one of the smallest and least populous states, Delaware has yet to be the focus of any concerted effort by the ice hockey community.
-Internally, a dozen high schools play varsity hockey and have sent several players into the college ranks but very few have achieved anything of note.
+Delaware has yet to be the focus of any concerted effort by the ice hockey community.
+Internally, a dozen high schools play varsity hockey and have sent several players into the college ranks.

 The first formal ice hockey team in the state never actually played in Delaware.
 The Delaware Federals were created in 2011 as an emergency replacement by the Federal Hockey League after the Vermont Wild folded just 10 games into the season.
 Because the team didn't have a home arena for games or practices, the entirety of their existence was spent on the road.
 The Federals played 13 games before the league abandoned the experiment and simply cancelled the rest of the Vermont/Delaware schedule.

 The State remained without an organized team until the FHL returned in 2019.
 The Delaware Thunder began play that season and had their home venue, the Centre Ice Rink expanded to 700 seats for their arrival.
 While the team was able to survive the COVID-19 pandemic, the Thunder were not successful on the ice.
 In 2023, the team lost 28 consecutive games, setting a new record for professional teams in North America.
 After the season, the Delaware State Fair, which owned the Centre Ice Rink, didn't offer the team a new lease, forcing the franchise to look elsewhere.
 Because the Thunder could not find a home in time for the start of the following season, they temporarily withdrew from the league while they resolved their arena situation.